Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Numerical Illustrations

 \afterpage{ \begin{landscape}

 \end{landscape} }

-To show that our bias-aware AR CSs not only have good coverage properties, but also yield comparatively powerful inference, we simulate the rates at which the various CSs we consider cover parameter values other than the true one.
-We report the results for the DGP with $(B_Y,B_T)=(1,.2)$ and strong identification in Figure~\ref{figurepower}.\footnote{We focus on these results because the coverage of the true parameter is reasonably close to the nominal level for all procedures, and thus comparison of coverage rates at ``non-true'' parameter values is meaningful across CSs.
-Analogous plots for other DGPs are available from the authors. } To avoid having all 16 coverage curves in one plot, we split the results into four panels: the five bias-aware AR CSs in (a), the three other AR CSs in (b), the five bias-aware DM CIs in (c), and the three other DM CIs in (d).
+To show that our bias-aware AR CSs not only have good coverage properties but also yield comparatively powerful inference, we simulate the rates at which the various CSs we consider cover parameter values other than the true one.
+We report the results for one exemplary setting (low curvature of outcome and treatment CEF, continuously distributed running variable) in Figure~\ref{figurepower}.\footnote{We focus on this setting because the coverage of the true parameter is reasonably close to the nominal level for all procedures, and thus a comparison of coverage rates at ``non-true" parameter values is meaningful across CSs.
+Analogous plots for other DGPs are available from the authors.} To avoid having all 16 coverage curves in one plot, we split the results into four panels: the five bias-aware AR CSs in (a), the three other AR CSs in (b), the five bias-aware DM CIs in (c), and the three other DM CIs in (d).
 Panels (b)--(d) also show the curve for our bias-aware AR CS with the true constants to have a common point of reference.

-Panel (a) then shows that the coverage rate of bias-aware AR CSs drops very quickly to zero away from the true parameter, except for the CS based on ROT1 (which, as mentioned above, severely overestimates the smoothness bounds).
-Panels (b)--(d) show that the coverage of bias-aware AR CSs is also below that of all competing procedures over almost all the parameter space.
-This confirms that the accurate coverage of our CSs in settings with discrete running variables and weak identification does not come at the expense of statistical power in a canonical setup, for which most competing CS are specifically constructed.
+Panel (a) then shows that the coverage rate of bias-aware AR CSs drops very quickly to zero away from the true parameter.
+Panels (b)--(d) show that the coverage of bias-aware AR CSs away from the true parameter is also below that of most competing procedures over almost all the parameter space, with the exception of those which exhibit a meaningful distortion at the true parameter value and are therefore not suitable for a direct comparison.
+This confirms that the accurate coverage of our CSs in settings with discrete running variables and weak identification does not come at the expense of statistical power in a canonical setup, for which most competing CSs are specifically constructed.